The importance of street naming and numbering

 Accurate and up-to-date details of the names and numbers of streets and properties is essential so that:

-- Emergency services can locate a property quickly
+- Emergency services can find a property quickly

 - Mail can be delivered

-- Services and products, such as broadband, can be delivered
+- Services such as broadband can be delivered

-Once a property is officially registered, the postal address is confirmed and entered onto the Royal Mail database.
+Once a property is officially registered, the postal address entered onto the Royal Mail database.

 Information for developers